Stele of Amennakhte

 19th dynasty, reign of Ramesses II

-The scribe Ramose, whose title was "Scribe of the
+The scribe Ramose, whose title was “Scribe in the Place of

-Tomb" of Ramesses II (5th to 38th regnal year),
+Truth” of Ramesses II (5th to 38th regnal year), dedicated

-dedicated this stela to the goddess Qudshu, the
+this stela to the goddess Qudshu, the Asiatic goddess of

-successor.
-The stele reflects their desire to have
+The stele reflects their desire to have children.

 Height: 45 cm